astronomy-commons/hipscat/docs/guide/contributing.rst

 ``issue/##/<short-description>``.
 GitHub makes it pretty easy to associate branches and tickets, but it's nice when it's in the name.

-Setting up a development environment
+Set up a development environment
 -------------------------------------------------------------------------------

 Most folks use conda for virtual environments.
 You may want to as well.